CIT85/files/project_p1.md

 #### Navigation:
 - Include a link back to the homepage (`index.html`), typically labeled as **Home**.

+#### Meaningful Content
+- Make sure you have meaningful content on your pages, yes it is fine to use generative content.
+If you need a specific number of words 100 per section on your page.

 ✅ **Validate your HTML code**